eteppo/eteppo/content/post/complex-systems-in-r/index.md

 --------------

 Let’s start by adding units first.
 This time we skip the mathematical description and start with English.
-We model a system that consists of a thousand objects that have just two variables, the positions *x* and *y*, and of course *t**i**m**e*.
-The rule is that the positions evolve completely randomly.
+We model a system that consists of 1000 objects that have just two variables, the positions *x* and
+*y*, and of course *time*.
+The rule is that the positions evolve completely randomly (from a particulat Gaussian distribution).

 ``` r
 initialize_system <- function() {